How to Get an Annulment in Wisconsin

 How do I file for an annulment in Wisconsin?

-To file for an annulment in Wisconsin, you must be a resident for over 30 days.
+To file for an annulment or divorce in Wisconsin, you must be a resident for over 30 days.
 Once you have completely filled out a Petition for Annulment with all required information, you or your spouse must file it with the county clerk in the county where you or your spouse lives.

 If the court determines that your petition is valid, they will begin the process of determining property and asset division, child custody if applicable, and child support.
 The annulment will restore the two parties to the position they were in before the marriage took place.